 We may earn revenue from the products available on this page and participate in affiliate programs.

-One of the easiest, fastest ways to amp the atmosphere at any gathering is with outdoor string lights.
+One of the easiest, fastest ways to add a little personality to any gathering is with outdoor string lights.
 Whether enjoying a tête-à-tête at a bistro table on a balcony, sharing a casual meal on a patio, or relaxing with friends under a pergola, the illumination of these little lights can make an alfresco space feel more intimate.
-Not only are they less harsh than blinding overhead lights at night, the small twinkling bulbs go a long way toward establishing a memorable and—okay, we’ll say it!—magical ambience.
+Not only are they less harsh than blinding overhead lights at night, the small twinkling bulbs go a long way toward establishing a memorable and—okay, we’ll say it!—magical atmosphere.

 String lights allow you to set the mood, so arrange them in ways that enhance your space: Wrap them around a pillar, allow them to dangle like icicles from an overhead beam, or drape them loosely for a soft, dispersed glow.
 On the practical side, go with something that will stand up to the elements in your area.
 Also pick string lights that won’t burn so brightly that they’ll max out your electric bill (or, better yet, opt for a solar design).
 Read on for shopping pointers, as well as our top picks for some of the best outdoor bulbs on the market.